Post may contain affiliate links.

-Perhaps we faced the centers of the hallways, though, because I have a clear memory of opening my eyes and watching the teachers walk slowly down the halls, patrolling us and making sure we were keeping quiet and keeping our heads down.
+We faced the centers of the hallways, because I have a clear memory of opening my eyes and watching the teachers walk slowly down the halls, patrolling us and making sure we were keeping quiet and keeping our heads down.
 I’d try to guess the teacher by his/her shoes — those khaki pants had to be Mr. Rucker’s, the sensible lace-ups must belong to Mrs. Baughman.

 Usually the drills were just that, but at least once during my elementary days a real tornado came through, and we were kept at school about 30 minutes past the end of the school day.
 One precaution was that the teachers were supposed to open the windows a bit, in the name, I suppose, of equalizing the air pressure.
 In listening to the radio this week, I learned that that type of thinking is a remnant of the past.

 Most times, tornadoes came through when I was at home though, not at school.
 I can remember swinging on our awesome big swing from the giant backyard tree or doing some task in the garden, all the while surveying a greenish-gray roiling sky.
 That was a pretty good clue, along with the gathering wind speed, that something was about to happen in the weather department.
 The family usually gathered in our basement with the transistor radio on, listening for weather reports.

 A few times tornadoes touched down in my hometown.
 I remember afterwards driving slowly past some leveled houses, and feeling such awe that I had been so close to a tornado, yet had been spared.

 Then once, a tornado was headed our way while we were in church on a Sunday night.
 It interrupted the entire service, but I’ll leave that tale for you to read about in my memoir.